-During FY 2014, the Commission met most of the performance goals associated with this strategic objective, and made progress on those it did not fully satisfy.
+During FY 2015, the Commission met all of the performance goals associated with this strategic objective.4

-The Commission met its statutory deadlines throughout the year.
+The Commission met its statutory deadlines throughout the year, as it delivered its import injury determinations on time.
 The Commission also made significant progress on a number of the performance goals associated with its section 337 investigations.
-The agency began to analyze various factors associated with the complexity of these investigations.
-Although initial results were inconclusive, the Commission will focus
+After extensive analysis, the Commission determined that designating investigations as more or less complicated is not

-Title VII investigation activity was significant in FY 2014.
-Institutions and completions for these investigations (44 and 48, respectively) were the highest since FY 2005.
-The case load for section 337 remained steady in FY 2014.
-There were 36 new investigations instituted and 13 new ancillary actions filed bringing the total of new investigations for the fiscal year to 49.
-During the year, there were 100 active investigations; 59 investigations were completed further analysis in FY 2015 on ways to reduce the length of investigations.
-In FY 2014 the average length of section 337 investigations concluded on the merits decreased from 19.7 months to 17.1 months.
-During the year, the Commission also established methods to measure the effectiveness of different pilot programs pertaining to the conduct of these investigations.
+3 Title VII investigation activity increased slightly in FY 2015.
+In FY 2015, 47 investigations and reviews were instituted and 47 were completed.
+The case load for section 337 held steady in FY 2015.
+There were 36 new investigations instituted and 11 new ancillary actions filed bringing the total of new investigations for the fiscal year to 47.
+During the year, there were 88 active investigations; 50 investigations were completed.

+4 There were no ancillary proceedings concluded on the merits during the fiscal year for which a timeliness goal had been established.

+practicable, and is removing this performance goal.
+Commission staff continued to focus in FY 2015 on ways to reduce the length of investigations through other means.
+In FY 2015 the average length of section 337 investigations concluded on the merits decreased from 17.1 months to 15.6 months.
+During the year, the Commission made initial attempts to measure the effectiveness and efficiency of three pilot programs pertaining to the conduct of these investigations, and will continue such efforts in the future.5

 In addition, the Commission continued to make significant progress on its efforts to collect information electronically, surpassing its goal of transmitting or receiving 90 percent of import injury questionnaires electronically.
-Electronic questionnaires allow for more efficient data processing and analysis.
-Moreover, preliminary feedback from questionnaire recipients suggests that the shift from paper to electronic questionnaires has reduced the time firms spend responding to the Commission by around 25 percent.

-During FY 2014 the Commission also initiated a process to evaluate and improve agency decision-making based on an analysis of judicial and North American Free Trade Agreement panel remands from FY 2013 to determine if there were any patterns or issues that the Commission needed to consider going forward.
-The initial assessment will serve as a basis for an ongoing annual evaluation process.
+Electronic questionnaires allow for more efficient data processing and analysis.6 During FY 2015, the Commission also evaluated agency decision-making based on an analysis of judicial and NAFTA panel remands from FY 2014 to determine if there were any patterns or issues that the Commission needed to consider going forward.
+This ongoing evaluation, which began in FY 2014, will continue during FY 2016 and will include any remands from FY 2015.

-Strategic Objective 1.2: Clear Proceedings: Promote transparency and understanding of investigative proceedings
+Strategic Objective 1.2 Clear Proceedings: Promote transparency and understanding of investigative proceedings

 The Commission recognizes the importance of providing stakeholders in its investigative proceedings with information on the Commission's decision-making process.
 The Commission promotes transparency by providing accurate, accessible and timely public information about its investigative proceedings.
-The public and participants benefit by having a much more detailed and broader understanding of investigative procedures and processes.
+Investigation participants, as well as the public, benefit by having a more detailed and broader understanding of investigative procedures and processes.